bestwebsoft/google-shortlink-wordpress-plugin/readme.txt

 5. 'FAQ' tab on plugin's main page

 == Changelog ==

+= V1.4 - 31.03.2014 =
+* Update : We added support for custom types.
+* Budfix : Plugin optimization is done.
+* Update : BWS menu and screenshots are updated.

 = V1.3 - 10.02.2014 =
 * NEW : New interface of the plugin page was created.